joegen/iora/README.md

 # Iora

-**Iora** is a modern **C++17 header-only microservice foundation library** designed for lightweight, readable, and modular code.
-It provides components for HTTP services, webhook handling, shell execution, configuration, caching, and pluggable state storage — making it a solid base for event-driven, embedded, or general-purpose applications.
+**Iora** is a modern **C++17 application framework for high-performance networked applications** with **ZERO external dependencies** (except OpenSSL for TLS).
+Designed for production environments, it provides a unified transport layer, advanced networking capabilities, dynamic plugin system, and comprehensive tooling — making it ideal for distributed systems, API gateways, real-time applications, and beyond.

 ---